 Depending on the weather any given year, the ideal time to seed your lawn is mid-August through the end of October.
 If you have a newly built house that finishes construction several months before the seeding season, your contractor will usually put down some type of seed to prevent the soil from eroding until it’s time to properly seed the lawn.

 Are there any situations where lawn seeding might not work?

 If you have an established lawn that is either zoysia grass or Bermuda grass, we will not be able to seed the whole lawn or it will ruin the uniformity.
-If you have Bermuda grass that has taken over your lawn, we can kill the unwanted grass and reseed at the right time to make your lawn uniform again.
+If you have Bermuda grass that has taken over your lawn, we can kill the unwanted grass and reseed it at the right time to make your lawn uniform again.
 Bermuda grass is very aggressive and can come back if your lawn is not maintained properly.
-Be sure to water your new grass as recommended because Bermuda grass prefers the drier conditions and will come in to overtake the good grass.
+Be sure to water your new grass as recommended because Bermuda grass prefers drier conditions and will come in to overtake the good grass.